 Security with Node.js

-DDoS attacks can affect application performance and availability.
+Disaster recovery (DDoS) attacks can affect application performance and availability.
 Node.js offers modules such as rate-limiter-flexible

 and express-rate-limit

-Data validation and escape
+Data Validation and Escape

 Node.js offers modules such as express-validator